markmo/dltemplate/README.rst

 1. MNIST - handwritten digits (Keras)
 2. CIFAR-10 - labelled images with 10 classes
+3. `Flowers classification dataset`_
-3. LFW (Labeled Faces in the Wild) - photographs of faces from the web
+4. LFW (Labeled Faces in the Wild) - photographs of faces from the web
-4. Names - list of human names
+5. Names - list of human names
-5. Captioned Images
+6. Captioned Images
-6. Tagged sentences from the NLTK Brown Corpus
+7. Tagged sentences from the NLTK Brown Corpus

 Naming conventions